usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/testing.md

 **Generally, you should not delete releases even if they are not passing tests.**

-### Verification Action
+### Check Release Action

-Creating or editing a release triggers the "Run Project Tests" action in the "Actions" tab to run automatically.
+Creating or editing a release triggers the "Check project release" action in the "Actions" tab to run automatically.
 It will have the same title as the release tag:

 ![Screenshot]({{ "/images/actions-run-project-tests.png" | relative_url }}){: .is-600 }

 To view details, click on the run title.
 The yellow circle <i class="fas fa-circle has-text-warning"></i> icon indicates the run or step is still in progress and has not yet completed.
 The red circle <i class="fas fa-times-circle has-text-danger"></i> indicates the run or step failed (either because of setup issues or the tests failed).
 The green circle <i class="fas fa-check-circle has-text-success"></i> icon indicates the run or step completed and was successful (i.e. all tests passed).

-You can see an [example run](https://github.com/usf-cs272-fall2021/project-template/actions/runs/1207184188) in the template repository.
+You can see an [example run]({{ site.data.info.links.github.link }}/project-template/actions/workflows/project-release.yml) in the template repository.

 ### Debugging Failures

+Pending

+{% comment %}

-If the "Run Project Tests" action failed, you need to debug what went wrong.
+If the "Check project release" action failed, you need to debug what went wrong.
 Details on what happened can be found in the detailed view, and reports and actual output files can be downloaded from the summary view.

 <i class="fas fa-exclamation-triangle"></i>
 The raw logs are always available, but debug output is only provided when the action fully completes but one or more tests fail.